sst/sst/www/docs/constructs/api.md

 _Type_ : `string | ApiCustomDomainProps`

 The customDomain for this API.
-Takes either a string of the domain.
+Takes either the domain as a string.

 ```js
 "api.domain.com";